 The Chair may disallow a motion to close debate if he/she feels that the question has not been fully explored.

-Once a procedural motion is made, it must immediately be decided by either Consensus or vote.
+Once a procedural motion is made and allowed by the Chair as per Paragraph 11.8.3, it must immediately be decided by either Consensus or vote.

 Multiple procedural motions will normally be addressed in the order specified in Paragraph 11.8.1, but the Chair may alter that order of precedence.